smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/Plist2swift/README.md

 Given plist A and plist B, we can generate swift code like so:

-`swift Plist2swift.swift -e Api A.plist B.plist`
+`swift Plist2swift.swift -e Api -s A.plist B.plist`

 Now let's take a look into the plists and the generated code.